chaunceyt/using-llms/README.md

 - [Mergekit](https://github.com/arcee-ai/mergekit/tree/main) - a toolkit for merging pre-trained language models
 - [crewai](https://docs.crewai.com/) - framework for creating AI agents
 - Very useful frontend for Ollama is [open-webui](https://github.com/open-webui/open-webui).
+- Learning to use [k8sgpt-operator](https://github.com/k8sgpt-ai/k8sgpt-operator) and [k8sgpt](https://github.com/k8sgpt-ai/k8sgpt) cli
+- Looking at [gptscript](https://github.com/gptscript-ai/gptscript) for AI automation.
+- Working on an operator that provisions [AIChat Workspaces]](https://github.com/chaunceyt/aichat-workspace-operator) powered by Open WebUI and Ollama.
+An attempt to simulate a LLM as a Service.

 ## Compute